jkim3360/student-toy-app/README.md

 1. Make a route to display all students.
 1. Make a route that displays one student.
 1. Style: **flex-box**, grid, third-party library, etc.
-1. Bring it together -> Deploy your beautiful `student-app`!
+1. Bring it together -> Deploy your beautiful student api and client from the `rails-api-with-react-lab` folder!

 ## Tips: